 - Work with your accounting professionals to gather year-end tax documents for required tax filings.

-- Many group insurance policies renew on Dec.
+- Many group health insurance policies renew on Dec.
 1 or Jan.
-1. Review coverage plans, hold enrollment meetings with employees, and discuss the Employer Shared Responsibility provision of the Affordable Care Act — which requires companies employing the equivalent of 50 or more employees to offer affordable and adequate medical coverage.
+1. Review coverage plans, hold enrollment meetings with employees, and discuss the Employer Shared Responsibility (ESR) provision of the Affordable Care Act — which requires companies employing the equivalent of 50 or more employees to offer affordable and adequate medical coverage.

 - Gather payroll records if your workers' compensation policy mirrors the calendar year.
 The auditor will want to review payroll records in accordance with its policy period.